-- 1. Follow appropriate resuscitation protocol to the point of "Contact Medical Command" to consider termination of resuscitation.
+- A. All Patients: - Prior to field termination, if possible, EMS providers should update any family on scene about care already attempted and futility of prognosis.
+This communication should help prepare the family for the pending field termination of care. - 2.
+Follow appropriate resuscitation protocol to the point of "Contact Medical Command" to consider termination of resuscitation.
 Verify appropriate patient: - a.
-No femoral pulse - b.
+No central pulse - b.
 No respiratory efforts - c.
 Asystole or wide complex PEA at < 60 BPM - d.
-ETCO2 < 10 during CPR correlates with irreversible death, but field termination may also be considered with ETCO2 levels > 10. - 2.
+ETCO2 < 10 during CPR correlates with irreversible death, but field termination may also be considered with ETCO2 levels > 10. - 3.
 Contact medical command.
-EMS providers may terminate resuscitation only after order from a medical command physician.
-1 - 3.
-Terminate resuscitation efforts and document time of death. - 4.
+EMS providers may terminate resuscitation only after order from a medical command physician. - 4.
+Terminate resuscitation efforts and document time of death. - 5.
 Consider the possibility of a crime scene.
 If suspected, restrict access (if possible) and notify law enforcement immediately.
-See Crime Scene Preservation Guideline #919. - 5.
-Inform any family at the scene of the patient's death and facilitate early grieving. - 6.
-Contact the coroner or medical examiner - Do not move the body or remove any resuscitation adjuncts (e.g. endotracheal tube or IV lines) until given permission by the coroner or medical examiner. - 7.
+See Crime Scene Preservation Guideline #919. - 6.
+Inform any family at the scene of the patient's death and facilitate early grieving. - 7.
+Contact the coroner or medical examiner - a.
+Do not move the body or remove any resuscitation adjuncts (e.g. endotracheal tube or IV lines) until given permission by the coroner or medical examiner. - 8.
 Provide for dignity.
 If the coroner has given permission: - a.
 Remove airway devices and IV catheters - b.
 Place the patient in a position that appears comfortable - c.
-Clean up debris from the resuscitation - 8.
+Clean up debris from the resuscitation - 9.
 Assist the family. - a.
 Offer to call a friend, pastor, or funeral director. - b.
 Consider notifying the patient's primary care physician. - c.
 Do not leave the scene until the family has adequate support. - Consider calling the local organ donation program [800-DONORS1 (Eastern PA) or 800-DONORS7 (Western PA)] for the family.
-Many individuals can donate corneas, skin grafts or bone grafts. - 10.
+Many individuals can donate corneas, skin grafts or bone grafts. - 11.
 It is not generally the role of EMS to transport bodies, and this is usually handled by funeral directors or medical examiner offices.
 In some situations, EMS agencies may have a policy that permits transport of deceased patients to a local morgue for the coroner or to a local funeral director.
 These arrangements should not take EMS vehicles out of service for an extended time to perform these services.